working-group-two/engineering-blog/pages/internship.md

 Hopefully this is the first step to becoming a permanent member of our team.

 ## How to apply
-Please send your CV and application to Ana Timofei at ana@wgtwo.com.
+Please send your CV and a few words about yourself and why you'd like this internship to Ana Timofei at ana@wgtwo.com.
 You can use "Trondheim Internship (Firstname Lastname)" for your email subject.

+The application deadline is the 14th of October, and we'll come to NTNU for a round of speed interviews on the 21th of October.

+Selected candidates will have two 10-15 minute interviews at NTNU, then there will be one one-hour interview in our Trondheim office for those who advance from the speed interviews.

 ## Where we're located